About our historical village

 Of course, our ambitious plans require funds to...

-So, through the generosity of members and others, we endeavour to raise funds at these exhibitions by offering tea, coffee and cakes, Tombola and books (new and pre-owned).
-We also accept donations.
+So, through the generosity of members and others, we endeavour to raise funds at these events by offering tea, coffee and cakes, Tombola and books (new and pre-owned).

 We are also actively seeking sponsorship so that we can spread our wings and dive deeper into our rich history.